Need help with booking? Send us a message.

 Emergency: Asiana Treks and Tours guides trained in altitude sickness recognition and response

-By trekking with experienced guides who monitor health closely and follow safe acclimatization practices, your adventure on the Helambu Ama Yangri trail remains safe and enjoyable.
+By trekking with experienced guides who closely monitor your health and follow safe acclimatisation practices, your adventure on the Helambu Ama Yangri trail remains safe and enjoyable.

 Major Villages and Scenic Viewpoints on Helambu Ama Yangri Trekking Route